Congressional Art Competition

-Students must attend high school in one of the 30 counties in Kentucky's Fifth Congressional District, which includes: Bell, Boyd, Breathitt, Carter, Clay, Elliott, Floyd, Harlan, Jackson, Johnson, Knott, Knox, Laurel, Lawrence, Lee, Leslie, Letcher, Lincoln, Magoffin, Martin, McCreary, Morgan, Owsley, Perry, Pike, Pulaski, Rockcastle, Rowan, Wayne and Whitley.
+Students must attend high school in one of the 33 counties in Kentucky's Fifth Congressional District, which includes: Bath, Bell, Boyd, Breathitt, Carter, Clay, Elliott, Floyd, Harlan, Jackson, Johnson, Knott, Knox, Laurel, Lawrence, Lee, Leslie, Letcher, Lincoln, Magoffin, Martin, McCreary, Menifee, Morgan, Owsley, Perry, Pike, Pulaski, Rockcastle, Rowan, Wayne, Whitley and Wolfe counties.

 The Congressional Art Competition, sponsored by the Congressional Institute, was initiated by Congress in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of young people living in their districts.
 More than 650,000 students have participated in the competition over the last 30 years.

 Accepted mediums for the two-dimensional artwork are as follows:

 • Drawings: colored pencil, pencil, ink, marker, pastels, charcoal

 • Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

 The artwork must be two-dimensional, cannot exceed 26" x 26" x 4" and cannot weigh more than 15 pounds.
 The winning artwork must be framed by the artist before being displayed in the U.S. Capitol Building.

 Each entry must be original in concept, design, and execution and may not violate U.S. copyright laws.